 Let us help!
 The Utah State Bar has created LicensedLawyer.org to connect you to the lawyer you are searching for!
 Use Guided search to describe your problem or Power search to speed you on your way.
 GET STARTED NOW!

-Locating an attorney who can help with your matter may not be easy as there are over 7000 active attorneys in Utah.
-There are some steps that you can take to help you quickly narrow down the search.
+Locating an attorney who can help with your matter may not be easy as there are over 10000 attorneys in Utah.
+There are some steps that you can take to help you narrow down the search.